UPDATE PAGES 1 / 2 / 3

 As for Knives Out, it reeks with malice and promises to be a backstabberfest.
 This sometimes mirthy whodunnit, however, doesn’t have enough nasty character revelations, wasting most of the eager-to-spill half-wits who sit or stand around waiting to viciously thrust.
 As the plot moves onward, Johnson deliberately avoids itemizing the deeds of the murderer in front of the family, leaving those who comprise it outside the “courtroom.”
 (A security camera with speaker might have been entertaining fix—we wouldn’t miss their reactive slurs.)
 While we don’t miss the current vogue of excessive usage of “fuck” in any variation to punch up the venom—hopefully a lasting consequence of Julie Garner’s criminal overdose in Ozark—Johnson hasn’t exchanged the word with any firecracker parti pris; in lieu we get “shit” smilingly foisted.
 And he apparently had to be reminded by one of the actors about the laugh value attached to the “dirty anchor baby” smear, nevertheless clumsily delivered by the collegiate alt-right incel in a tennis sweater with its V neck middle stripe matching the pink lavender shirt underneath.
 (The political jabs and South American birth digs lack punch.)
 For sure several energetic in-tandem outbursts, dagger stares and a clever bit here & there—either one or both dogs carry around the same broken-off piece of trestle—yet, by every appearance and tone, this isn’t the kind of lineage to fail at exercising white privilege when rounded up to hear money bags patriarch-author Christopher Plummer disowning his greedy ciphers on his 85th birthday.
 It’s left to Craig’s Benoit Blanc, a New Yorker-profiled p.i., to sort out the machinations surrounding Plummer’s demise.
 This viewer can’t be the only one who hasn’t accepted the convoluted switching of prescription labels, or be alone in finding the verbiage about the “doughnut hole” rather hobbled, as is the too convenient copy of a pivotal test result.
 One of two fun sketches, Craig is conceptualized to be the standout: the voice leaning toward butched-up non-nasal Tennessee Williams, he brings gruffy dash to the increasingly unrelaxed gumshoe championing an illegal immigrant’s daughter, the lovely, morphable Ana de Armas (who just a short time later risked toppling her career in the obscene fiction of Blonde).
 But Chris Evans grabs the show; doing the spoiled ne’er-do-well, his smart-ass sets off sparklers of self-indulgence, very effectively in a silent mouthing of “Wow!” and when pulling a tanTrump emphasizing the five syllables in “vicious...little...bitch” before getting barfed on and reaching for a knife from the prominently displayed Throne of Daggers stockpile.
 He’d have gained extra biff by insisting Johnson slice away the superfluous second “horn” in attacking Craig’s “Kentucky-fried foghorn leghorn drawl.”
 Want to say Plummer is a merry andrew, only he’s handicapped by the director not writing for him a full discharge of the dirtiest of dirt and by the absurdly plotted instructions as his any-minute-now death approaches—later to be deemed preventable by Craig who suggests the panicked medical caretaker could have saved her charge by quickly re-examining the vials’ purity level.
 Comeuppances to the sponges by Daddy are standard issue but why is daughter Jamie Lee Curtis, in great shape, a recipient of fatherly notes written in invisible ink, given the shaft?
 (Cigarette in hand and with a glare of disdain, she forecasts eventual sequel to thwart the beneficiary.)
 Overused Toni Collette as the second victim would improve audience satisfaction: with those jarring Psycho-like music cues, the physicality of and shallow deviousness in her character set up a death wish and if ceded she’d get as justified a finish as she gets in tempting fate with the objet d’art sphere in Velvet Buzzsaw.
 Collette never quite registers commiseration, apparent in The Staircase too, and such a misfire in Mafia Mamma we’re praying the next hit job on her succeeds.
 (Revised 8/4/2023)

 In spite of the overwhelming positive reviews they’ve received in recent years, it’s time to declare a moratorium on movies about dementia if they’re basically the same and never get to the end stages.
 We know why they don’t—no one wants to see how scary and pitiful the phases are, but hiding behind movies like Julie Christie’s Away from Her, Julianne Moore’s Still Alice and Anthony Hopkins in The Father, they are in no way honest enough to appeal to medical science for accelerated solutions.
 These movies are guardrails, allowing us to keep our distance and pretend dementia happens to others.
 More to grouch about: if it’s still possible for Hopkins to convince us to stay with him in a movie we don’t really want to see—there are a lot of them among his nearly 100 films in his 55 years-long résumé—we’re likely to come away feeling we’ve been subjected to a recurring endurance test.
 To say nada about familiarity breeding contempt.
 In The Father he isn’t much different than what Christie, Moore and Judi Dench in Iris manage in their portrayals, and, of course, the four win accolades up the kazoo for not “going there.”
 In this respect, Hopkins gives what we expect: he’s technically efficient in his passages, especially the well-edited illusions wherein we’re also initially convinced of and then confused by a “reality” not there as he’s “acting” out the ignis fatuus.
 As the movie closes, being slowly abandoned by his daughter Olivia Colman escaping to Paris, he’s reached the “I need my Mommie” level of retrograde.
 The audience knows it’s copout when the nurse consolingly says she’ll take him to the park.
 With five and a half decades of experience in movie truncation of realities, Hopkins might have coaxed director Florian Zeller to “go there,” to put him in mushy Depends soiling the bed.
 Instead, he’s the latest PSA about the hazards of longevity.
 Can anyone remember the last time he gave us some joy—was it in Hitchcock?
 Or really moved us—Shadowlands?
 Otoh, there’s Blythe Danner, a half century survivor of frequent abuse or neglect by moviemakers.
 (She knows her luck in meeting Will and Grace and the Fockers.)
 Pure coincidence, though preferring to recognize the mysteries of providence, I saw her in both 2015’s I’ll See You in My Dreams, as a virtual re-virginized 20 year widow who hooks up with Sam Elliott, and 2018’s What They Did, in which she’s wife and mother unaware it’s her husband in the casket, just a few weeks after viewing The Father.
 As the domino effects of dementia build on the family, What They Did puts the adult kids—Hilary Swank and Michael Shannon—in emotional hammerlocks with their dad Robert Forster; they know the dangers of venting on each other over the core issue of being unable to any longer help their mother yet helpless to stop the warring in committing her until the day comes when stress strikes.
 In Brett Haley’s ISYIMD, she has a different kind of dilemma—her loves are taken away without any hangover of fault, a subsister who doesn’t go off kilter as bad things are thrown her way; there’s level-headed poignancy in her karaoke of “Cry Me A River.”
 Elliott’s presence as romantic partner to Danner, and likewise to Jane Fonda in Grace and Frankie, is wet dreamy, though the audience he appeals to is starting to get pissed at the kiss-offs.
-(Harley and Elliott were mindful to avoid one in The Hero.)
+(Haley and Elliott are mindful to avoid one in The Hero.)
 Still, their senior citizen years are easily preferred over those of Hopkins who, half-jokingly admitting to working in two or three or even four movies a year to pay for a real wife’s spending sprees, has a dogged determination amplifying the chore to feel anything for him, with viewers wondering when he’s going to stop torturing us with immoderate availability.
 (7/15/2022)

 Didn’t want to comment on Jane Campion’s The Power of the Dog, primarily because of the monotony in having to write about yet another movie with a gay theme.
 Two people intervened: Sean Penn with his macho howl about too many men switching from jeans to skirts and then Sam Elliott scorning Campion’s drama, condemning its “allusions of homosexuality,” despite being central to Thomas Savage’s novel, and her alleged lack of knowledge about America’s myth-infested West.
 From Sam’s perch, there probably weren’t any “half-cooked nancies” to see among the bare-chested cowboys in chaps back in the old days of 1925.
 Born in Sacramento, California in 1944, educated at the University of Oregon, bitten by the acting bug early on, Sam relocated to Los Angeles to give it a go.
 His package, including trademark mustache and voice, does seem to be equal to an eventual Master’s in Westerns—he sees himself the John Wayne of skinnies as the last straight cowboy left in Hollywood—though his initial fame and appeal came as the bikini-clad Lifeguard.
 Maybe Sam and Sean are feeling squeezed and have to ventilate after spending months in lockdown watching the boobtube’s barrages of repetitive imagery of alternative lifestyles as quantitative evidence bolstering the overstated falsity of straight guys losing their grip, fearing we’re a nation of male fems.
 (If Caitlyn Jenner personifies scary, have these two checked out Marjorie Taylor Greene and She-man Che on And Just Like That?
 They need urgent chromosomal realignment.)
 Leaving the personality issues of Sean aside, no one dislikes Sam as actor or person, making his railing against Campion sound marginally psychotic: she in fact did a voluminous amount of research on Montana and its cowboys in the 1920s.
 She sought out and was received by the late author’s family and friends for their takes.
 The reason she didn’t film in Montana was financial and then covid struck.
 (New Zealand’s quick restrictive response to curb its spread in turn helped restart the production sooner than later.)
 And while the lone weathered house reminds us of the atmospheric remoteness in Giant and Hud, it and the landscapes are consistent with the state’s well-documented photographic histories.
 Want to believe his reactions, and those supporting and attacking him, are based on careless rushes to judgment, yet Sam’s silence in efforts to clarify, until April 10, 2022 at a Deadline Contender TV event, might not be coincidental, being connotative in the pensive poster shot of him from Paramount+’s 1883, a very popular series apparently not going to be renewed for a second season.
 Campion calling him “a b-i-t-c-h” during the weekend she collected three more prizes, including the DGA and the BAFTA, temporarily hardened his stance.
 Whatever set him off, his vitriol rejuvenated interest in seeing The Power of the Dog—the numbers Netflix initially hoped for didn’t materialize—and got me to re-watch.
 Wasn’t much impressed in the first viewing and still not after the second: its format as indulgent methodology implores us to view its simplicity as a multiple character study and fill in the blanks created by sleight of hand omissions and ignoring the novelist’s intended suspense.
 (One less blank to fill: the brother serving as waiter in exigence a most satisfying reveal.)
 Campion’s major casting choice sticks out as fundamental flaw: British Benedict Cumberbatch is no cowboy, much less a Montanan.
 Assuming he’s an unspoken target of Sam’s tirade, there’s backup for the carping—the crucial component of discernment of character is missing in Cumberbatch.
 He got away with playing Alan Turing in The Imitation Game by projecting not the real person but adapter Graham Moore’s pansified version; the actor is the go to for transmitting the English standard for poofy repulsives with brains.
 Here as thrasher of horses, hater of boozaholic Kirsten Dunst, user of souvenir scarf as cum rag stashed in an arcadian hideaway, a closet case with long pent-up desire for the kind of sex too afraid to engage in, Cumberbatch’s a transplant front generating a prototype of an undiagnosed incel unaware he’s befriending a spectrally androgynous Uma Thurman wannabe as nemesis, etched by Australian transplant Kodi Smit-McPhee.
 Tho Sam is likely to shit himself, the preferred casting of the former would be Taylor Sheridan, prevailing wunder boy at Paramount+ as creator, writer and sometimes director of and actor in Yellowstone and 1883; as icon central to GQP idolatry of America’s Western masculinity, he’d double the irony by occupying those chaps the way he occupies the January, 2021 cover of Cowboys & Indians.
 Image is everything.
 (4/11/2022)